 One of the questions we both get asked a lot is “How can you guys work together?”
 When people hear that we are business partners they are either impressed or perplexed, either way they are intrigued!
 And I totally understand their reaction.
 For some couples, space and a separation between home and work are necessary.
 But that’s not the case for all couples.
 Working together has come natural for Lou and I. We don’t just make it work, we actually enjoy it!
 I’ll let you in our secret, we actually like each other 😉

-In all seriousness, working with your spouse has many benefits.
+In all seriousness, being business partners with your spouse has many benefits.
 For starters, we both get to make our own schedules!
 This is super convenient when you have little ones that you have to plan your days around.
 Another bonus is the fact that my husband gets me like no one else, and I he.
 We’re basically at the point where we can talk to each other just by looking at each other!
 Working with someone who knows you better than you know yourself is amazing!
 He’s my sounding board anyway, now he just serves in an official capacity as well!

 1. Work towards the same goals